-Don't risk an unexpected fall with Fall Detection on Apple Watch Series 5
+Don't risk an unexpected fall with fall detection on Apple Watch

 What happens during an emergency call?

 During your call with emergency personnel, your Apple Watch will play an audio message that informs them that Apple Watch has detected a fall.
 From there, it will also share your latitude and longitude coordinates.
 This recorded message will continue playing in a loop until you tap Stop Recorded Message.
 When this occurs, you can then hold a conversation with the responder.
 As mentioned above, once you're done with your call, click on the phone icon to hang up.
-Click Yes to confirm.
+Then, click Yes to confirm.

-How to turn Fall Detection on
+How to turn fall detection on

-Fall detection on your Apple Watch Series 4 or Series 5 is off by default unless you are age 65 or older.
+Fall detection on your Apple Watch is off by default unless you are age 55 or older.

 From Apple's Support document:

-If you've entered your age when you set up your Apple Watch or in the Health app and you're age 65 and over, this feature automatically turns on.
+If you entered your age when you set up your Apple Watch or in the Health app, and you're age 55 and over, this feature turns on automatically.

-To ensure that your Apple Watch is ready to detect a fall, you can manually turn Fall Detection on from your iPhone.
+To ensure that your Apple Watch is ready to detect a fall, you can manually turn fall detection on from your iPhone.

 - Launch the Watch app on your iPhone.